TharinduDR/TransQuest/docs/examples/sentence_level_examples.md

 # Examples
 We have provided several examples on how to use TransQuest in recent WMT sentence-level quality estimation shared tasks.
 They are included in the repository but are not shipped with the library.
 Therefore, if you need to run the examples, please clone the repository.
+Please don't use the same environment you used to install transquest to run the examples.
+Create a new environment.

 ```bash
 git clone https://github.com/TharinduDR/TransQuest.git